-- Volunteer with friends from town to build or refurbish the community center or classroom at the school.
+- Volunteer with friends from town to build a community center or school classroom.

-- Teach English classes to local school children and adults.
+- Teach English classes to local children and adults.

 - Shadow a farmer for a day as you learn to milk a cow or harvest coffee beans, papayas, or plantains.